Datacasting

-Datacasting (data broadcasting) is the broadcasting of data over a wide area via radio waves.
-It most often refers to supplemental information sent by television stations along with digital terrestrial television (DTT), but may also be applied to digital signals on analog TV or radio.
-It generally does not apply to data which is inherent to the medium, such as PSIP data which defines virtual channels for DTT or direct broadcast satellite systems; or to things like cable modem or satellite modem, which use a completely separate channel for data.
+Datacasting (data broadcasting) is the transmission of data over a wide area using radio waves.
+It typically refers to supplemental information sent by television stations alongside digital terrestrial television (DTT) signals.
+However, datacasting can also be applied to digital data signals carried on analog TV or radio broadcasts.

 Overview

-Datacasting often provides news, weather, traffic, stock market, and other information which may or may not relate to the carried programs.
-It may also be interactive, such as gaming, shopping, or education.
-An electronic program guide is usually included, although it somewhat stretches the definition, as this is often considered inherent to the digital broadcast standard.
+Datacasting often provides a variety of information such as news, weather forecasting, traffic reporting, stock market updates, and other data that may or may not relate to the broadcast programs.
+It can also include interactive elements like gaming, shopping, or educational content.
+An electronic program guide is typically included, though this feature is sometimes considered inherent to the digital broadcast standard.

-The ATSC, DVB and ISDB standards allow for broadband datacasting via DTT, though they do not necessarily define how.
-The overscan and VBI are used for analog TV, for moderate and low bandwidths (including closed captioning in the VBI) respectively.
+The ATSC, DVB, and ISDB standards support broadband datacasting via Digital Terrestrial Television (DTT), although the specifics of implementation are not always defined.
+For analog TV, moderate and low bandwidths are used via overscan and the Vertical Blanking Interval (VBI), respectively.
 DirectBand and RDS/RBDS are medium and narrow subcarriers used for analog FM radio.
 The EUREKA 147 and HD Radio standards both allow for datacasting on digital radio, defining a few basics but also allowing for later expansion.

 The term IP Datacasting (IPDC) is used in DVB-H for the technical elements required to send IP packets over DVB-H broadband downstream channel combined with a return channel over a mobile communications network such as GPRS or UMTS.
 The set of specifications for IP Datacast (phase1) was approved by the DVB project in October 2005.